 The key to drying cranberries in the oven is to use a low temperature so that they don’t burn.
-It’s pretty much the same principle as drying anything else.
+It’s pretty much the same principle as drying anything else, like fruit leather.

 Many dried cranberry recipes actually use an even lower temperature, but my goal was the highest I could get away with so that they get done faster.
 A happy medium was 225 degrees, which required only about 3 1/2 hours to dry.

 - No special tools or dehydrator tray needed

 - Minimal active prep time

 - Options for sweetened, sugar free, or unsweetened

 - No artificial flavors, added juice, or corn syrup

 - The perfect gluten-free real fruit snack you can make with less sugar!

 This recipe has the option to make traditional dried berries with sugar, but I choose to prepare them sugar free (which makes them naturally keto dried cranberries, too)!
 The secret is a powdered sweetener that tastes just like sugar: Besti Powdered Monk Fruit Allulose Blend!

 Unlike other sugar substitutes, Besti dissolves completely, delivering all with the same flavor of sugar, with fewer calories and no gritty texture!
 Also unlike others, it won’t crystallize, meaning you can store these dried berries for a long time and keep the same great texture.